YavorVladev/YavorVladev/README.md

-# Hi there, I'm Yavor 👋
+# Hi there, I'm Yavor. 👋

 - 👯 I’m looking to collaborate with other people who are willing to improve.